potatoqualitee/kbupdate/README.md

 Get-KbInstalledSoftware -ComputerName server23 | Uninstall-KbUpdate
 ```

-If you receive the message `Couldn't determine a way to uninstall $($update.Name).
-It may be marked as a permanent install or part of another package that contains the unintaller`, you can pass the uninstaller argument string.
+If you receive the following message:

+> Couldn't determine a way to uninstall $($update.Name).
+It may be marked as a permanent install or part of another package that contains the unintaller

+You can pass the uninstaller argument string, as seen in the example below.

 ```powershell
 # Or uninstall allll software, what what